The Silk Road adventure is waiting for you. Turkmenistan, also known as Turkmenia, is distinct from its neighbors.

 before your trip to Turkmenistan for a carefree trip.

-Things to Do for Travellers in Turkmenistan
+Things to Do for Travelers in Turkmenistan

 Turkmenistan has preserved its history well and has multiple UNESCO World Heritage Sites.
 The country is famous for its horses, carpets, and vibrant bazaars.
 The Turkmen are descendants of nomadic desert tribes.